 One of the limiting factors in solar cell technology is the wavelength response range.
 Only certain values work well for efficient conversion of energy, and the window can be quite narrow.
 This is due to the semiconductor’s bandgap, or the energy that is needed to get an electron into a movable state of excitability.
 Usually stacking solar cells of different wavelengths is a partial solution.
 But scientists at West Virginia made use of a quantum feature – virtual photons from electron excitability – to help this process out.
 If one has materials that intake one type of light and expel a different wavelength, then one can gap them perfectly so that the virtual proton that is released from one material gets absorbed by another which starts off a chain going from blue light (high energy) to red light (low energy)…in theory.
 But quantum mechanics has a fuzzy factor to it and through coherence we can get several transitions possible for a given material, even if the probability of it happening is low.
-If one covers gold spheres ( a conductor) with a semiconducting material, then the free electrons around the gold oscillate as they cohere and that affects the probability field for the semiconductor, lowering the bandgap needed and thus allowing for easier access to electrons that can move about in the semiconductor and thus allow the material to absorb more photons than previously was possible (Lee).
+If one covers gold spheres ( a conductor) with a semiconducting material, then the free electrons around the gold oscillate as they cohere and that affects the probability field for the semiconductor, lowering the bandgap needed and thus allowing for easier access to electrons that can move about in the semiconductor and thus allow the material to absorb more photons than previously was possible (Lee "Turning").

 Cooking with Solar Steam